carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This function attribute indicates that the function never returns normally.
 This produces undefined behavior at runtime if the function ever does dynamically return.
+``norecurse``
+    This function attribute indicates that the function does not call itself either directly or indirectly down any possible call path.
+This produces undefined behavior at runtime if the function ever does recurse.
 ``nounwind``
     This function attribute indicates that the function never raises an exception.
 If the function does raise an exception, its runtime